 This course introduces students to technical communication practices and genres as they operate in different workplaces, focusing primarily on effective communications as well as information management required of engineers and engineering managers in industry, government, and business.
 Students master essential skills they need to select, organize, and design information, use easy-to-read language, write clearly and concisely, and adapt communication to peers, employers, clients, customers, and other audiences.
 The course also covers communication management that might be required in a technical leadership position in industry, government, and business in inter/cross-cultural and international technical communication contexts.

-The ME program is designed for working professionals, who may prefer to take courses part time either live or via distance learning courses.
-Full-time students can complete the program within one year either in person or online.
+The ME program is designed for working professionals.
+Full-time students can complete the program within one year.

 Term 4 and beyond: